 Noncumulative Preferred Stock

-Is a type of preferred stock which DOES NOT PAY any previously unpaid cash dividends.
+Is a type of preferred stock which does not pay any previously unpaid cash dividends.

-As such, if a company reinstates a cash dividend that it previously stopped paying, the company only pays the current year’s dividend and not any unpaid dividends (dividends in arrears).
+If a company reinstates a cash dividend that it previously stopped paying, the company only pays the current year’s dividend and not any unpaid dividends (dividends in arrears).

 Cumulative Preferred Stock